Galindo4007/try2/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/connecting.md

 The S3A connector uses [Apache HttpClient](https://hc.apache.org/index.html) to connect to S3 Stores.
-The client is configured to create a pool of HTTP connections with S3, so that once the initial set of connections have been made they can re-used for followup operations.
+The client is configured to create a pool of HTTP connections with S3, so that once the initial set of connections have been made they can be re-used for followup operations.

 Core aspects of pool settings are:
 * The pool size is set by `fs.s3a.connection.maximum` -if a process asks for more connections than this then